rakhimov/scram/README.rst

 If there are dependency issues, the CMake output should guide with errors.
 CMake can be used directly without the python script to configure the build.

-The default build is DEBUG.
 There default installation directory is the user's .local.
-The default linkage is dynamic.
+The default linkage is dynamic; however, tests are statically linked against GoogleTest.

 .. code-block:: bash